BCE reports results of Series S and T preferred share conversions

 The Series S Preferred Shares will continue to pay a monthly floating adjustable cash dividend for the five-year period beginning on November 1, 2021, as and when declared by the Board of Directors of BCE.
 The monthly floating adjustable dividend for any particular month will continue to be calculated based on the prime rate for such month and using the Designated Percentage for such month representing the sum of an adjustment factor (based on the market price of the Series S Preferred Shares in the preceding month) and the Designated Percentage for the preceding month.

 BCE is Canada's largest communications company, providing advanced Bell broadband wireless, Internet, TV, media and business communications services.
 To learn more, please visit Bell.ca or BCE.ca.

-The Bell Let's Talk initiative promotes Canadian mental health with national awareness and anti-stigma campaigns like Bell Let's Talk Day and significant Bell funding of community care and access, research, and workplace initiatives.
+Through Bell for Better, we are investing to create a better today and a better tomorrow by supporting the social and economic prosperity of our communities.
+This includes the Bell Let's Talk initiative, which promotes Canadian mental health with national awareness and anti-stigma campaigns like Bell Let's Talk Day and significant Bell funding of community care and access, research and workplace initiatives throughout the country.
 To learn more, please visit Bell.ca/LetsTalk.